PixelsCamp/docs/FAQ.md

 The million-dollar question...
 The organization will provide a world-class setup but, ultimately, this depends on you and your fellow attendees.
 Bear in mind that hotspots are **NOT ALLOWED** at the event.
 Wi-Fi is a shared medium, like a pool, please don't pee in the pool.

-## QUIZ SHOW, SECURITY CTF AND OTHER ACTIVITIES
+## 48h COMPETITION, QUIZ SHOW, SECURITY CTF AND OTHER ACTIVITIES

 * **What are these other activities?**